LPRD/TelemetryController/README.md

 * Better error messages for CSV parse failure

 ### Known issues
+* Fix CSV exporter dialog behavior on failure to select a file name
 * Slowdown when plotting has been running for a while
 * Large numbers of invalid packets until restart after certain disruptions (reproduce?)
 * Serial ports under WINE act like Linux serial ports, preventing testing